Kannagi/Higueul/README.md

 - .define   : defined a word to replace
 - .macro    : create a macro with 8 possible arguments (.arg0 - .arg7)
 - .endmacro : indicates the end of the macro
-- .dfunc    : allows you to define a function not yet declared

 ### data :
 - .data.b : data 1 byte